wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     *   (b) the Government Communications Security Bureau:

     *   (c) any other agency declared by the Governor-General from time to time by Order in Council as an intelligence and security agency for the purposes of this Act

+    _Intelligence and Security Committee_ means the Intelligence and Security Committee established by [section 5][50] of the Intelligence and Security Committee Act 1996

     _Minister_ means, in relation to an intelligence and security agency, the Minister of the Crown responsible for that intelligence and security agency